Military Police of São Paulo State

-The first militarized police in Portugal (when Brazil was still a colony) was the Royal Guard of the Lisbon Police (Portuguese: Guarda Real de Polícia de Lisboa), established in 1801, which followed the model of the National Gendarmerie (French: Gendarmerie Nationale) of France, created in 1791.

 In Brazil, State Military Police Officers are considered military personnel by the Brazilian constitution, however, they perform police duties among civilian populations.
-It certain cases, they can also act as reserve forces for the Brazilian Army.
+In certain cases, they can also act as reserve forces for the Brazilian Army.

-Under the United Nations, in cooperation with the Brazilian Army, the Military Police of São Paulo State has served in Angola, Mozambique, East-Timor, Sudan, and Haiti.
+Under the United Nations, in cooperation with the Brazilian Army, the Military Police of São Paulo State has served in Angola, Mozambique, Timor-Leste, Sudan, and Haiti.

 Mission and organization

 Its primary function is to perform the patrolling of public places such as city streets, state highways and forests in the entire state and also authority escorting, intelligence and reconnaissance (P2) and crime prevention duties.
-São Paulo Fire Fighters belongs to PMESP and are equally structured as a state police organization.
+São Paulo Firefighters belongs to PMESP and are equally structured as a state police organization.

 The PMESP is further divided into specialized units as follows: